-number of visitors at one time based on the size of the building, size and configuration of visitation area and resident needs (i.e., compassionate care visits) to support social distancing and infection control protocols.

-- Consider scheduling visits for a specified length, so all residents can receive visitors. - Include infection control practices, such as proper hand hygiene, universal source control, social distancing, and overall facility supervision of safe practices related to visitors and social distancing. - Ask visitors to agree to adhere to infection control practices and have staff need to monitor adherence, particularly for those that may have difficulty, such as children.
-Visitors that are unable to adhere to the core principles of COVID-19 infection prevention should not be permitted to visit or should be asked to leave. - Ideally encourage visitation for residents after vaccination status is achieved for both residents and visitors. - Incorporate appropriate PPE use, including providing PPE, helping visitors to don and doff if needed and providing signage on PPE use. - Enforce visitors to wear masks regardless of vaccination status when in any area of the facility other than when visiting alone with the resident in their room as noted below. - Screen visitors upon entry.
-Visitors unable to pass the screening or comply with infection control practices like masks should refrain from visiting (See Section 1.0,1.c. v). - Offer rapid testing of visitors if feasible (see Section 4.0).
+Phase I Phase II considerations for pausing visitation during an outbreak.
+For facilities without an outbreak: Limited visitation may be Facilities should develop a visitation policy which addresses the following, at minimum: • Limit the number of visitors allowed for vaccinated residents; facilities need to determine the number and schedule of visits to reduce the potential for importing the virus from the community into the facility. per resident at one time and the total number of visitors at one time based on the size of the building, size and configuration of visitation area and resident needs (i.e., compassionate care visits) to support social distancing and infection control protocols. be limited to compassionate care visits only.
+Consider scheduling visits for a specified length, so all residents can receive visitors.
+Include infection control practices, such as proper hand hygiene, universal source control, social distancing, and overall facility supervision of safe practices related to visitors and social distancing.
+Ask visitors to agree to adhere to infection control practices and have staff need to monitor adherence, particularly for those that may have difficulty, such as children.
+Visitors that are unable to adhere to the core principles of COVID-19 infection prevention should not be permitted to visit or should be asked to leave.
+Ideally encourage visitation for residents after vaccination status is achieved for both residents and visitors.
+Incorporate appropriate PPE use, including providing PPE, helping visitors to don and

-- Limit visitor movement within the facility; visitors should enter the facility and go to directly to the resident room or designated visiting area. - Identify designated areas for visitation to ensure safe distancing overall and facility supervision of safe visitation practices.
+Phase I Phase II doff if needed and providing signage on PPE use.
+Enforce visitors to wear masks regardless of vaccination status when in any area of the facility other than when visiting alone with the resident in their room as noted below.
+Screen visitors upon entry.
+Visitors unable to pass the screening or comply with infection control practices like masks should refrain from visiting (See Section 1.0, 1.c. v).
+Offer rapid testing of visitors if feasible (see Section 4.0).
+Limit visitor movement within the facility; visitors should enter the facility and go to directly to the resident room or designated visiting area.
+Identify designated areas for visitation to ensure safe distancing overall and facility supervision of safe visitation practices.
 Unless the resident cannot leave their room, visits for residents in shared room should not be conducted in the resident's room.
-If a resident is unable to leave their room, an unvaccinated roommate should not be present during a visit. - Ensure visitors are socially distanced from other residents and staff.
-While alone in resident's private room or designated visitation room, vaccinated visitors and residents may engage in close contact without source control during Low to Moderate Community Transmission Levels.
-During all other facility visitation, residents and family should wear source control. - It is noted that vaccinated residents may engage in limited close contact with an unvaccinated visitor while wearing source control, conducting social distancing, and performing frequent, appropriate hand hygiene before and after physical contact during Low to Moderate Community Transmission Levels.
+If a resident is unable to leave their room, an unvaccinated roommate should not be present during a visit.
+Ensure visitors are socially distanced from other resident's private room or designated visitors and residents may engage in close contact without source control during Low to Moderate Community Transmission Levels.
+During all

+Phase I Phase II other facility visitation, residents and family should wear source control. • It is noted that vaccinated residents may engage in limited close contact with an unvaccinated visitor while wearing source control, conducting social distancing, and performing frequent, appropriate hand hygiene before and after physical contact during Low to Moderate Community Transmission Levels.
 Request visitors to document in a visitor log their name, contact information, and location within the facility to support contact tracing if needed.